esper-io/console_docs/docs/devices-groups/device-settings.md

 Select the time zone in which the device will be deployed.
-After deployment, you will have the ability to change the device’s time zone remotely via the dashboard.
+After deployment, you will have the ability to change the device’s time zone remotely via the Dashboard.